Edward Ulloa

 Edward Ulloa (born August 18, 1962) is an American attorney and former criminal prosecutor who received notoriety as the prosecutor for some of the first internet child sexual predator cases in California.
 Ulloa also drafted AB 2661 in 2000 that sought to enhance sentencing guidelines for the possession and dissemination of child pornography.

 Early life

 Ulloa was born on August 18, 1962, in Pomona, California.
 He attended Upland High School, and graduated from Mt.
 San Antonio College in Walnut, California and California State University, Long Beach, where he received a degree in Theatre.
 He received his Juris Doctor degree from Pepperdine University in 1995, and was admitted to the bar on November 22, 1995.

 Prosecutor

 Ulloa served as a Deputy District Attorney in the Felony Sexual Assault Unit for Ventura County, California, between 1995 and 1999, and for Orange County between 1999 and 2000.
-He is currently a senior partner in the Los Angeles office of Hawkins Parnell & Young, LLP, where his practice involves defending corporations in products liability actions.
+He is currently a partner in the Los Angeles office of Morgan, Lewis & Bockius, LLP, where his practice involves defending corporations in products liability actions.
 He has received a rating of "AV Preeminent" by Martindale-Hubbell.
 Ulloa has been selected as a Top Rated Products Liability Attorney in Los Angeles by Super Lawyers Magazine.
+In 2025, Ulloa was also named in "Best Lawyers in America" Magazine in the field of "Products Liability - Defendants".